 Adapting Games to Match Abilities

-So keep it simple; you will know best how to modify games for your clients.
-Don’t be hard on yourself, if something is not working out as desired, change course.
-When playing games, it is important not to over-estimate what your clients are capable of, the objective is to enjoy the activity and focus on the experience while connecting with others and/or learning a new skill.
+The key is to keep it simple and use your expertise to adjust activities accordingly.
+If something isn't working, it's okay to change course.
+When selecting games, it is important not to over-estimate what your clients are capable of, the objective is to enjoy the activity while connecting with others and/or learning a new skill.
 However, don’t underestimate your clients either!
-Very often they will surprise you with their hidden abilities.
+Very often they will surprise you with their hidden talents.

 7 Games to Adapt for People Living with Dementia